komodorio/helm-dashboard/FEATURES.md

 ![Repository7](images/screenshot_repository7.png)

 # Installed Releases list
-This tells us which chart version we are using.
+This informs us about the release version we are currently using.
+You can utilize the filter option to refine your search for a specific release by employing namespaces and freetext.
 ![Releases1](images/screenshot_release.png)

 A revision is linked to a release to track the number of updates/changes that release encounters.